-The best performing TA and DIC algorithms for both regions were determined by ranking the algorithms by RMSDe, the best performing algorithms were the algorithms with the lowest RMSDe values.
+170 The best performing TA and DIC algorithms for both regions were determined by ranking the algorithms by RMSDe, the best performing algorithms were the algorithms with the lowest RMSDe values.
 In order to select algorithms suitable for generating time series, observation datasets for SSS and SST needed a temporal overlap of at least 8 years.
 The remainder of this paper exclusively discusses the time series generated with these "optimal algorithms".

-The algorithm evaluation process follows a standardised framework for a Type A uncertainty evaluation for TA and DIC whereby the following sources of uncertainties are considered:

-- 1. The TA or DIC measurement uncertainty.
-The measurement uncertainty for both TA and DIC is typically stated as $\pm 4~\mu mol~kg^{-1}$ but following (Bockmon and Dickson, 2015), we use their more conservative measurement uncertainty of $\pm 10~\mu mol~kg^{-1}$ (approximately equal to 0.5% of the nominal TA and DIC values for the open ocean); - 2.
+- 175 The algorithm evaluation process follows a standardised framework for a Type A uncertainty evaluation for TA and DIC whereby the following sources of uncertainties are considered: - 1.
+The TA or DIC measurement uncertainty.
+The measurement uncertainty for both TA and DIC is typically stated as $\pm 4 \text{ } \mu \text{mol } \text{kg}^{-1}$ but following (Bockmon and Dickson, 2015), we use their more conservative measurement uncertainty of $\pm 10 \text{ } \mu \text{mol } \text{kg}^{-1}$ (approximately equal to 0.5% of the nominal TA and DIC values for the open ocean); - 180 - 2.
 The algorithm uncertainty which is the RMSD stated in the literature for each algorithm; - 3.
-The spatial uncertainty arising from spatial heterogeneity in the region;

-4. The uncertainty due to differences in the measurement depths in the MDB.
+The spatial uncertainty arising from spatial heterogeneity in the region; - 4.
+The uncertainty due to differences in the measurement depths in the MDB.

-The measurement uncertainty of 10 μ mol kg-1 and algorithm uncertainty are explicitly considered in the calculated of wRMSD and the remaining uncertainties should be minimised through using the MDB which was designed to minimise these components (Land et al., 2022).
+The measurement uncertainty of 10 μ mol kg-1 and algorithm uncertainty are explicitly considered in the calculated of wRMSD and the remaining uncertainties should be minimised through using the MDB (as the MDB has been designed to minimise these components (Land et al., 2022)).
 By accounting for all known sources of uncertainty this constitutes a complete Type A uncertainty evaluation.
 The combined standard uncertainty (δQ) for TA and DIC is calculated as $\delta Q = ((\delta a)^2 + (\delta b)^2)^{1/2}$ where δa is the RMSDe from the evaluation algorithm and δb is the wBias.
 The uncertainty estimates provided within the dataset is the combined standard uncertainty (δQ) and these combined standard uncertainties are reported without confidence intervals.